Towards High-Fidelity Gaussian Splatting with Queried-Convolution Neural Networks: Neural Networks ( )

 \section{\qConvFull Neural Networks (\qnn)}

 Having established the necessary notations and preliminaries in the preceding section, we now introduce our proposed \qConv and \qnn in this section.

-Let $\nFieldPdLP$ and $\nFieldGTLP$ respectively be the learned and the GT \lowFreq approximation of the true signal $\nFieldGT$.
-Note that this \lowFreq signal is often available in certain tasks: for example, the \nvs task can use the splatted \gs image as the learned \lowFreq signal, while the \sr task itself provides a GT low-pass image as the input.
+Let $\nFieldPdLP$ and $\nFieldGTLP$ respectively be the predicted (learned) and the true \lf approximation of the ground truth (GT) signal $\nFieldGT$.
+Note that this \lf signal is often available in certain tasks: for example, the \nvs task can use the splatted \gs image as the learned \lf signal, while the \sr task itself provides a GT low-pass image as the input.

-We hypothesize that there is benefit to providing the \lowFreq approximation of neighboring coordinates.
-So, we set out to design a neural field which exploits the information present in the \neighborhood of the given query $\query$ in terms of the query values and the corresponding \lowFreq approximations.
-Then, the \qConv neural network (\qnn) operates by concatenating the \neighborhood of encoded input queries $\encoding(\query_{\neighbor})$ with their \lowFreq signal $\nFieldPdLP_{\neighbor}$, and subsequently convolving them to produce the output $\nFieldPd_{\params}(\queryIndex){\in}\outputSet$, with $\neighbor$ denoting the neighbors of index $i$ including itself.
+We hypothesize that there is benefit to providing the \lf approximation of neighboring coordinates.
+So, we set out to design a neural field which exploits the information present in the \neighborhood of the given query $\query$ in terms of the query values and the corresponding \lf approximations.
+Then, the \qConv neural network (\qnn) concatenates the \neighborhood of encoded input queries $\encoding(\query_{\neighbor})$ with their \lf signal $\nFieldPdLP_{\neighbor}$, and subsequently convolves them to produce the output $\nFieldPd_{\params}(\queryIndex){\in}\outputSet$, with $\neighbor$ denoting the neighbors of index $i$ including itself.
 We formally write the \qnn as

 with $\concat$ denoting the concatenation of tensors along the channel dimensions.
+With \lf signal $\nFieldPdLP$ available, we ask the \qnn to learn the residual, and so the final output $\nFieldPd_{\params}(\queryIndex)$ adds the \lf and the residual as

 A distinct advantage of the \qnn architecture is that it needs to be evaluated once for the entire signal, rather than once per coordinate.
 However, a downside is \qnns can not be used in tasks without neighborhoods such as casting a single ray in \nerf.
 Furthermore, the \qnn architecture offers considerable flexibility in the choice and integration of queries; various queries can be appended depending on the specific task at hand.
 We refer to our ablation studies (\cref{sec:ablation}), where we experiment with different queries.